premAI-io/from-hf-to-torrent/README.md

 # from-hf-to-torrent
 Download a Huggingface Model and share as Torrent.

-We are already hosting and seeding the following models:
+All torrent files can be accessed under [`torrents`](./torrents/) directory and we are already hosting and seeding the following models:
 - <details><summary><a href="https://huggingface.co/premai-io/CodeLlama-34b-Instruct-hf">premai-io/CodeLlama-34b-Instruct-hf</a></summary>
     <p>